Electropolishing-Induced Topographic Defects in Niobium: Insights and Implications for Superconducting Radio Frequency Applications: Introduction

 Performance in superconducting radio frequency cavities is inherently complex and multifaceted.
 Along one of these facets, preservation of the low-loss Meissner state is critically important.
 The field at which the Meissner state breaks down is given by the superheating field.
 At the superheating field the Bean-Livingston barrier \cite{Bean1964SurfaceBarrier} is overcome, making the Meissner state absolutely unstable to vortex nucleation resulting in substantial power dissipation \cite{gurevich2008dynamics}.
 Surface roughness introduces two effects that reduce the field limit of the metastable Meissner state: magnetic field enhancement and superheating field suppression.
 Each can introduce excess dissipation and, through thermal feedback, trigger thermal instability resulting in cavity quench \cite{gurevich2008dynamics,Xie2011QuenchSimulation}.
 Preventing nucleation of flux may assist in maintaining high peak accelerating fields in N-doped, low-temperature baked Nb and Nb$_3$Sn \cite{gurevich2008dynamics,pack2020vortex,Carlson2021AnalysisOfDissipationInNb3Sn,Lechner23TopographicEvolution,Lechner2024OxideDisScenarios,Lechner2025Nb3SnTopo}.

 Previous investigations have used white light interferometry, atomic force microscopy and stylus profilometry to examine topographic differences due to electropolishing in either as-received or relatively rough mechanically ground Nb \cite{Xu2011Enhanced,Xu2012TopographicPSDStudy,tian2011novel}.
 In this work, we take a fundamentally different approach to examining surface roughness on polished Nb.
 Starting from a highly polished Nb surface, we investigate the defects introduced by electropolishing rather than the defects eliminated from the as-received surface.
 Such a strategy is required to understand the ultimate limits of any polishing process since large slowly undulating topography from the as-received surface can obscure the small, but sharp features that limit ultimate stability of the Meissner state.
 Using this method, we reveal the development of sharp intergranular sloped steps in electropolished Nb and calculate the associated magnetic field enhancement and superheating field suppression factors associated with such a geometry with the London theory \cite{london1935electromagnetic, Bean1964SurfaceBarrier}.
+Finally, the impact of surface roughness on impurity diffusion is investigated.